jayphelps/redux-transaction/README.md

 # redux-transaction (alpha)

 As of now, this is just an experiment.
 I highly recommend you don't use this yet, but feel free to keep an eye on it.
-It will make a lot more sense later combined with react-redux-transactions + redux-observable.
+It will make a lot more sense later combined with react-redux-transaction + redux-observable.

 ##### rootReducer.js